 The History of Corfu

 After that, the island was ruled by the Corinthians in 664 BC; then, Corfu regained independence from the Corinthians and relied on commercial power.
-Still, it entered into a conflict with Corinth and then allied itself with Athena.
+Still, it entered a conflict with Corinth and allied itself with Athena.

 The Ottomans also tried to control Corfu but failed.
-Thus the island is the only one the Turks did not take hold of due to its distinctive geographical location and the strength of the Byzantine and Venetian fortifications.
+Thus, the island is the only one the Turks did not take hold of due to its distinctive geographical location and the strength of the Byzantine and Venetian fortifications.

 Eventually, Greek became its official language, and the first modern Greek university was established.